JSNA Demography

 Sexual Orientation and gender identity

-In the 2021 Census, 91.3% of Hampshire residents identified as ‘Straight or Heterosexual’, this was similar across all districts.
+In the 2021 Census, 91.3% of Hampshire residents identified as ‘Straight or Heterosexual’.
+This was similar across all districts.
 1.2% identified as ‘Gay or Lesbian’, this varied from 1.0% in the New Forest to 1.6% in Gosport.
 1.1% identified as ‘Bisexual’, this varied from 0.8% in Hart and the New Forest to 1.7% in Winchester.
 0.3% identified as ‘All other sexual orientations’ this was similar across all districts.
 6.2% did not answer.

 95% of Hampshire residents identified their gender as being the same as registered at birth.
 0.35% identified their gender as being different to that registered at birth.
 4.6% did not answer.
-At district level, those who identified as being a different gender to that registered at birth from 0.23% in the New Forest to 0.75% in Rushmoor.
+At district level, those who identified as being a different gender to that registered at birth ranged from 0.23% in the New Forest to 0.75% in Rushmoor.

-In Hampshire, of those who identified as being a different gender to that registered at birth, 0.1% identified at ‘Trans Woman’, 0.1% as ‘Trans Man’, 0.1% identified as ‘Non Binary’, less than 0.1% identified as ‘other’ and 0.1% did not specify a gender.
+In Hampshire, of those who identified as being a different gender to that registered at birth, 0.1% identified as ‘Trans Woman’, 0.1% as ‘Trans Man’, 0.1% identified as ‘Non Binary’, less than 0.1% identified as ‘other’ and 0.1% did not specify a gender.
 With the exception of Rushmoor, where 0.4% identified as being a different gender to that registered at birth but did not specify which gender they now identify to, all other districts had very similar percentages.

 Life expectancy and healthy life expectancy